Advertisement

 Cloud computing requires companies to pay serious attention to data security.
 However, the cloud itself can also be a tool for data security.
 For example, a McKinsey report on risk management described how a bank was able to use cloud services to detect a data breach and find the individual responsible within two weeks.
 Another company hit by the same data breach took a year to detect and then respond to the issue.

-The pandemic has led to a surge in new customers for cloud-based services, particularly e-commerce and cloud-based workstations.
+The pandemic led to a surge in new customers for cloud-based services, particularly e-commerce and cloud-based workstations.
 Other major trends we can expect to see more of include open-source applications, cloud automation to reduce workloads and eliminate repetitive processes, and edge computing to improve processing speeds.
 Ultimately, understanding how data security intersects with the cloud is critical to managing risk while still taking full advantage of all the opportunities that cloud computing has to offer.

 Leave a Reply